solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    - **Executors**: Enter 3.
    - **Executor size**: Select Medium (8 vCPU, 56GB memory).

+   > This configuration allocates the resources that allow your notebook to execute Spark jobs, and allows you to set how many resources should be made available to execute the job.

    ![In the Configure session dialog, Step 1 indicated to set Executors 3, Step 2 indicates to set Executor size to Medium, and Step 3 says to select the Apply button.](media/ex02-notebooks-configure-session.png "Synapse Analytics Notebooks")